emidombek/nomada-photo/docs/README.md

 ## Code

  **All pages:**

  - HTML boilerplate for all pages to start then used custom HTML, styled using CSS flexbox.
 All pages have the same Head, Header and Footer.

  **Gallery Landing and Destination Pages description of Code and Content:**

  (Landing page: index.html) (Destination pages: chelmno.html, connemara.html, tatra.html, torun.html, richmond.html, bydgoszcz.html, slieveleague.html, gdansk.html)

  - Head

   1. Contains Metadata for website.
   2. Contains website title.

  - Body

   - Header

   1. Hero Image
      <details>
-     <summary>Click to view Hero Image Details & Code Description</summary>
+     <summary>Click to view Hero Image Details, Code Screenshots & Code Description</summary>

      - Unusally large hero image which allows the user to experience the photo in fullscreen with hover elements then give context and allow the user to jump further down to the menu section.
 This has been modified for smaller screens to ensure good UX.
      - The .hero-image class centers and sizes the image container, while the .hero-image img class sets the properties of the image itself.